TheVinayJ/DarkGoldenrod/README.md

 * Mistyrose
 * Azure

+Teams we have a partial connection with:
+* Whitesmoke
+* Cornflowerblue

 ## License

 * Choose an OSI approved license, name it here, and copy the license text to a file called `LICENSE`.